dpi26/C-/README.md

 # C-
 To boost my skill in C++,
-where ,i improved my skills and make myself consistance..
+where ,i improved my skills and make myself consistance.